mezis/mezis.github.com/_drafts/remote.md

 security contributions, and health insurance costs allows for similar standards of living---purposedly _not_ the same absolute amount.

-It was gruesome work, bu we put together a spreadsheet and added cities to it as candidates came it.
+It was gruesome work, but we put together a spreadsheet and added cities to it as candidates came it.
 A few excellent sources of information:

 - [Numbeo](http://www.numbeo.com/cost-of-living/) has details on costs of living, city by city;